 We are unable to keep CVs and details on file so please don’t apply unless you are applying for a specific job that we are recruiting for.

 Or perhaps you could become one of our talented team of volunteers?
 It is possible to volunteer with just a few hours of your time and it’s incredibly rewarding.
 Look here for an insight into what you could experience as a volunteer For more information, contact our Inspire Team on 01993 460015 or email firstname.lastname@example.org

-Please note that we are only able to accept applications from candidates who are part of the EU and have a valid passport, hold a visa to work in the UK or have a visa application in process.
-Would you also please note that as we are not registered sponsors under the UK Government sponsorship scheme for workers and are unable to help with visa applications.
+Please note that we can only accept applications from UK or Irish nationals, from candidates who have an ILR (indefinite leave to remain) or other permissions granting the right to work in the UK (including EU Settlement Scheme, EUSS).
+As we are not registered sponsors under the UK government sponsorship scheme for workers, we are unfortunately unable to help with visa applications.